🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 3. $\mu = R_H \cdot \sigma = 0.05$ m²/Vs = 500 cm²/Vs

-Calculate the magnetic moment and compare with the experimental value (2.2 μB).
+Calculate the magnetic moment and compare it with the experimental value (2.2 μB).

 1. $\Delta_0 = 1.76 \times 8.617 \times 10^{-5} \times 9.2 = 1.40$ meV